kyverno/KDP/proposals/extend_pod_security_admission.md

               - "SETUID"
 ```

 Note that securityContext is configured at container level, not pod, as the matching image selects a specific container.
 The pod creation will be rejected if there's any violation found in its container.

-For [pod level checks](#fields-outside-container-object), other match criteria such as labels could be used.
+#### Controls at the pod spec level

+We use **labels** as a selector for pod security controls that are declared at the pod spec level.

+e.g.:

+- Host Namespaces: `spec.hostNetwork,spec.hostPID,spec.hostIPC`
+- Sysctls: `spec.securityContext.sysctls[*].name`
+- volumes: `spec.volumes`
+- Non-root groups: `spec.securityContext.supplementalGroups[*], spec.securityContext.fsGroup`

 In the following example we apply restricted PSS to namespaces "test" and "staging" and check the Control "Volumes" while excluding pods with the label "env: prod".